idNoRD/keycloak-spi-limit-resend-email/README.md

   The user clicks "Resend" more than 3 times but does not open or confirm any of the emails.
 - **User then opens the Login page and clicks "Forgot password".**
 - **(Problem we solve):** The user can abuse the system by repeatedly triggering "Forgot password", spamming password reset emails.
-- **(Solution):** If more than 3 verification or forgot password emails were sent within the last hour and none were confirmed, an error is shown to block further emails.
+- **(Solution):** If more than 3 verification or forgot password emails were sent within the last hour and none were confirmed, an error is shown to temporarily block further emails.

 ## Feature #2 (Login protection):